TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 `docker network inspect network_name`

 ## Backup and restore
-A simple backup and restore facilities has been added.
+Simple backup and restore facilities has been added.
 Below are the details on how to implement a scheduled backup, and how to restore data.
 Please try the backup and restore routine in advance to ensure that it actually works, before you need it.

-### backup
+### Backup
 Docker volumes can be backed up by starting a temporary container mounted with volume to be backed up.
 The temporary container creates a tar backup to a a host directory mounted to the temporary container.
-From there, the host machine will have to handle the backup file, moving it to a backup location, perhaps via a cron job. (did look into using https://github.com/offen/docker-volume-backup, but required swarm.)
+From there, the host machine will have to handle the backup file, moving it to a backup location, perhaps via a cron job. (did look into using https://github.com/offen/docker-volume-backup, but required swarm.
+Too involved for right now, perhaps at a later point)

 This method does a complete database dump, as it copies the entire volume.
 The size of the mongo database might become too large to handle in such a manner, requiring a snapshot incremental backup approach in the future.

-What commands to schedule for periodic backups;
+**What commands to schedule for periodic backups;**

-For the below commands to work; a directory named `backup` must be located in the pysystemtrade_ecosystem root directory, and that commands are run from this same root directory (that it is pwd).
+For the below commands to work; a directory named `backup` must be located in the pysystemtrade_ecosystem root directory (this directory is included in the repo.
+Content has been added to .gitignore), and that commands are run from this same root directory (that it is pwd).

 - stop containers consuming the mongodb volume;\
 \